justindujardin/mathy/website/docs/contributing.md

 After executing the test snippets, we convert each file to an [iPython notebook](https://ipython.org/notebook.html){target=\_blank} and an "Open in Colab" badge is inserted near the snippet.

-Having a one-click option for running code snippets allows users to launch into examples and run them directly from their browser.
+A one-click option for running code snippets allows users to launch into examples and run them directly from their browser.

 During local development, there is a script that builds the site and checks for any changes, live-reloading: